Income and employment: household income

 The Joseph Rowntree Foundation Minimum Income Standard (MIS) defines the socially acceptable minimum level of income that different household types would need to participate in society.

-- For out-of-work households, social security payments plus the one-off payments cover less than a third (30%) of the MIS for a single working-age adult without children, 50% for a couple with two school-aged children and 52% for a lone parent with two school-aged children.
+• For out-of-work households, social security payments cover less than a third (28%) of the MIS for a single working-age adult without children, 39% for a couple with two school-aged children and 44% for a lone parent with two school-aged children.

-- For pensioner households, the safety net income plus one-off payment will meet 89% of single pensioner needs and 83% of couple pensioner needs.
+• For pensioner households, the safety net income will meet 94% of single pensioner needs and 87-91% of couple pensioner needs.

-- For other groups, couples without children can reach the MIS if both are working full-time on the National Minimum Wage (NMW) and couples with two school-age children can almost reach it working full-time on the NMW.
-Single adults and lone parents fall substantially below the MIS even working full-time on the NMW.
+• For other groups, couples without children can reach the MIS if both are working full-time on the National Minimum Wage (NMW) .
+Single adults, couples with children and lone parents fall substantially below the MIS even working full-time on the NMW.

 Detailed MIS budgets for different household types and briefing notes on the MIS are also available.